 In fact, cows have a defense mechanism that will lower milk production if it senses any kind of danger.
 This makes sense – your cow is trying to store energy that it might need to survive.

-That said, cows don’t love being hot, either.
+That said, cows don’t like being hot, either.
 Make sure the barn is comfortable and not too hot or wet.
 Avoid overcrowding – this can make cows stressed.

 Clean and ample bedding is important for another reason, too.
 Healthy, lactating cows will lie down up to 15 times per day!
 This is necessary for milk production as it will improve your cow’s rate of circulation.
 Make sure your cow is kept comfortable at all times to increase milk production.